Brexit – What consequences for European Works Councils ?

 Prior to 15 December 1999 there was no EWC legislation in the United Kingdom.
 Nevertheless, at that time many large British companies had established a EWC.
 The EWC agreement was then, for example under Belgian, German or French jurisdiction.
 Usually the UK workforce was also integrated into the European works council.
 In companies with headquarters in Switzerland, the Swiss workforce is represented on the EWC in over 70% of the cases.
 This suggests that in practice, a massive loss of British mandates will probably not happen.
 The situation is different in EWC agreements under British jurisdiction.
 It remains entirely uncertain, as to whether or not they will continue to apply or have to be completely renegotiated.

 At the conservative party convention held in Birmingham, government members declared on 2 October 2016, that the currently applicable labour legislation would not be touched.
 If this promise is kept, then current British EWC legislation (TICER 2010) would also remain unchanged.

 How to avoid the “cliff edge”?

-In the absence of agreement on exit terms or an extension to the negotiating deadline, Brexit will be automatic on 12 April 2019.
+In the absence of agreement on exit terms or an extension to the negotiating deadline, Brexit will be automatic.
 The UK would then have no choice but to trade with the rest of Europe under World Trade Organisation rules.
-The UK could find itself close to a “cliff edge” without final agreement.
-“Severe disruption to air transport and long queues at the Channel port of Dover are just some of the many examples of the negative consequences of failing to reach a deal,” said Michel Barnier, the EU chief Brexit negotiator.
+Without a final deal, the UK could find itself close to a “cliff edge”.
+“Severe disruption to air transport and long queues at the Channel port of Dover are just some of the many examples of the negative consequences of failing to reach a deal,” said Michel Barnier, EU chief Brexit negotiator.
 “Others include the disruption of supply chains, including the suspension of the delivery of nuclear material to the UK.”

 - Brexit cliff edge: What happens immediately?